fox-one/docs.pando.im/docs/leaf/pando-leaf-user-manual.md

 ## How to create a vault and mortgage coins

-1. First find and open Pando Leaf, and Mixin ID is 7000103924
+1. Visit [Pando Leaf](https://leaf.pando.im), or search Mixin ID 7000103924 at Mixin Messenger

 2. On “My page” of Pando Leaf, click to create a vault or the “+” button at the bottom right, and the coin type selection will pop up.
 Choose the appropriate coin type according to your needs